BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Beyond static content in the form of best-practices lists, tool-specific guides, FAQs, and other articles, the support portal should feature interactive components such as mailing lists, web- based forums, or wikis to allow internal resources to cross-communicate security relevant topics and have the information cataloged for future reference.

-The content should be cataloged and easily searchable based upon several common factors such as platform, programming language, pertinence to specific third party libraries or frameworks, lifecycle stage, etc. Project teams creating software should align themselves early in product development to the specific guidelines that they will follow.
+The content should be cataloged and easily searchable based upon several common factors such as platform, programming language, pertinence to specific third-party libraries or frameworks, lifecycle stage, etc. Project teams creating software should align themselves early in product development to the specific guidelines that they will follow.
 In product as-sessments, the list of applicable guidelines and product-related discussions should be used as audit criteria.

 ##### B. Establish role-based examination/certification
 Either per role or per training class/module, create and administer aptitude exams that test people for comprehension and utilization of security knowledge.
 Typically, exams should be created based on the role-based curricula and target a minimum passing score around 75% correct.
 While staff should be required to take applicable training or refresher courses an- nually, certification exams should be required biannually at a minimum.

 Based upon pass/fail criteria or exceptional performance, staff should be ranked into tiers such that other security-related activities could require individuals of a particular certification level to sign-off before the activity is complete, e.g. an uncertified developer cannot pass a design into implementation without explicit approval from a certified architect.
-This provides granular visibility on an per-project basis for tracking security decisions with individual accountability.
+This provides granular visibility on a per-project basis for tracking security decisions with individual accountability.
 Overall, this provides a foundation for rewarding or penalizing staff for making good business decisions regarding application security.

 ##### ASSESSMENT
 * Is security-related guidance centrally controlled and consistently distributed throughout the organization?